Apple Attachment Unit Interface: FriendlyNet

-FriendlyNet equipment was quite expensive and even third-party AAUI transceivers were rather expensive.
+FriendlyNet equipment was expensive.
 Because of this, Apple's computers, billed as having built-in Ethernet, were expensive to connect to Ethernet, perhaps adding as much as a tenth to the total price of the computer system.
-Additionally, AAUI held no advantage for any system other than 10BASE2 and thus as 10BASE-T became ubiquitous it became impossible to justify the cost of an external transceiver at all.
+Additionally, AAUI held no advantage for any system other than 10BASE2, and thus as 10BASE-T became ubiquitous it became impossible to justify the cost of an external transceiver.
 Apple eventually abandoned the system and sold off the name.

 Macintosh Quadra, Centris, PowerBook 500, Duo Dock II (for PowerBook Duo) and early Power Macintoshes have AAUI ports, which require external transceivers.
-By the time AAUI was nearing the end of its life, an AAUI transceiver could cost even more than an inexpensive Ethernet card on a PC—a disproportionate amount—as network cards for PCs did not become commodity items until the spread of high-speed access to the Internet in the early 21st century.
+By the time AAUI was nearing the end of its life, the cost of an AAUI transceiver became a burden for consumers.
 Later models include both AAUI and modular connector ports for directly connecting 10BASE-T; either can be used, but not both at the same time.
 AAUI connectors are also present on some Processor Direct Slot Ethernet adapter cards used in Macintosh LC and Performa machines.
-AAUI had disappeared by the late 1990s, when new Apple machines, starting with the beige Power Macintosh G3 series, include RJ-45 jacks instead of both.
+AAUI had disappeared by the late 1990s, when new Apple machines, starting with the beige Power Macintosh G3 series, include only the modular connector ports.

 Third-party vendors

 Many third parties also created AAUI transceivers.
 Most made simplifications to the connectors and cables, presumably to reduce costs.
-Most third parties, as well as any non-Apple equipment would use standard 10BASE2 cabling, including T-connectors and manual termination.
-Additionally, Apple's 10BASE2 cables were not really feasible for all uses since they only came in fixed lengths and the ends were not detachable, making it very difficult to wire them through walls.
+Most third parties, as well as any non-Apple equipment, would use standard 10BASE2 cabling, including T-connectors and manual termination.
+Additionally, Apple's 10BASE2 cables were not appropriate for all uses since they only came in fixed lengths and the ends were not detachable, making it difficult to wire them through walls.
 Unfortunately, when mixing and matching Apple and non-Apple 10BASE2 devices, there were many seemingly natural configurations of cables and connectors which would cause the network to become unreliable or unusable in the area, reducing the value of the complex and proprietary Apple 10BASE2 wiring system.